-The WRAS regulations have been implemented for several reasons, including:
+The IBP has been compiled for several reasons, including:

 - increasing the safety of drinking water going onto boats (i.e. preventing stagnant hose pipe water going into water tanks)